-In the past, it was common to plant Rowans near a house because there was a strong belief that lightning never struck them, and of course, it kept away witches.
+In the past, it was common to plant Rowans near a house because people believed that lightning never struck the trees, and of course, Rowans were known to keep away witches.
 In Wales, they were planted in cemeteries to keep the spirits of the dead in check.
-Therefore, Rowan also has an association with the dead and our Ancestors, probably because its bright red berries become ripe around the thinning of the veil times from late September to early November, depending on location.
+Therefore, Rowan has a long association with the dead and our Ancestors.
+The time of year probably factors into this because its bright red berries ripen around the thinning of the veil times from late September to early November, depending on location.

 After the conversion from the Old Religion, and during the times of Christianity, Rowan’s positive association with magic transformed to match Christian ideology.
-It was then that people began to believe that the berries with their pentagram and bright red color could protect people from witches and other harmful entities.
+Since the emergence of Christianity as the dominant religion people started to believe that the berries with their pentagram and bright red color could protect people from witches and other harmful entities.

 My Own Rowan Lore